Suirita/Restaurant_POS_system/Instrunction.md

-change the invoice creation body to look like this:
+and remove the quote status editing when creating an ivoice and change the invoice creation body to look like this:

 ```json
 {